 - 6 Using Materials In Clip Studio Paint

 How To Install Materials In Clip Studio Paint

 Installing Materials in Clip Studio Paint is very easy.
 Mainly because you don’t need to install them per se.
 When browsing materials in the Clip Studio Asset store, just pick the one you want and click download.

-Otherwise, most of these materials you just need to drag them to your canvas and then edit and use them as you want!
+Otherwise, you just need to drag most of these materials to your canvas and then edit and use them as you want!

 To open this app, you just need to click its icon on the top bar of Clip Studio.
 When you do, a new window will appear.

-Don’t forget that for both the app or the website you need to create an account and login to be able to download any material.
+Don’t forget that for both the app and the website, you need to create an account and login to be able to download any material.